-NursingABC's mission for the Portage Learning program is to provide quality academic preparation in college-level courses, via convenient, interactive methods, to meet entrance prerequisites and continuing needs of under-prepared applicants to colleges and post-secondary schools -- with the goal of assisting those schools in training and admitting well-prepared applicants who will positively impact the community.
+Portage Learning’s mission is to provide quality academic preparation in college courses via accessible, interactive methods and to meet the entrance prerequisites and continuing needs of applicants to colleges and post-secondary schools, with the goal of assisting those schools in training and admitting well-prepared applicants who will positively impact the community.

 NursingABC, Inc. admits students of any race, color, sex, religion, and national or ethnic origin to all of the rights and privileges, programs and activities generally accorded or made available to students in the program.
 NursingABC does not discriminate against students on the basis of race, color, sex, religion, handicap, and national or ethnic origin in the administration of its educational policies, admissions policies, or any other programs or services.